rick8s/weather-app/README.md

 ## About

 This application allows users to view weather for a given region by typing in a ZIP code.
 The page displays the current forecast and provides options for three- or seven-day forecasts for that area.
+It was created as part of a group project with other Nashville Software School students.

 ## Changes and Notes